ddrohan/web-app-dev-labs/heroku/step02.md

 ![](images/heroku12.png)

 Now, visit your previously created repo online, go to the 'source' option, and you should see the same list of files - Congratulations!
-You've just committed your first set of file to a remote repository (which you can share, clone, etc.)
+You've just committed your first set of files to a remote repository (which you can share, clone, etc.)

 ![](images/heroku13.png)

 ![](images/heroku14.png)

+Just as an exercise, go ahead an make a change to some file(s) in your local repo and see can you 'commit' those changes to your remote repo, like I've done here.

 ![](images/heroku15.png)